SRCStats/SRCStats/README.md

 Please avoid these files if you wish to not be spoiled on the trophies.

-Additional warning: This code isn't very good.
-There's a lot of unimplemented features, unstylized HTML, and general bad code.
-Please view at your own risk.

 # Setup

 Clone the repository and ensure you have Visual Studio Community 2022 and its `ASP.NET and web development` component installed; earlier versions of VSCommunity don't support targetting .NET Core 6.
+Additionally, ensure you have [Node.js](https://nodejs.org/en/) installed.
+If you plan to use a Node.js install on WSL, you'll have to select the "WSL" configuration for building and publishing.

 Configure a new SQL instance, or use an existing one.
 (Developing locally is recommended to be with Microsoft SQL Server).
 Additionally, configure a new MongoDB instance, or use an existing one. ([Azure Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/) w/ MongoDB API is used in production, but any will do.)
 Run the following commands to set the environment variables: